Fig Jam

 Cook 20 minutes

-Made with fresh figs, some citrus, and vanilla extract, this easy Fig Jam recipe is just wonderful and can be enjoyed in so many ways including on toast, over baked brie, with cream cheese and crackers, or as a glaze for pork.
+Made with fresh figs, some citrus, and vanilla extract, this easy Fig Jam recipe is just wonderful and can be enjoyed in so many ways.
+I love eating it on toast, over baked brie, with cream cheese and crackers, or using it as a glaze for pork.
 Use right away or store for later in the fridge, freezer, or process for canning.

 Pin this now to find it later